-A smaller section of sewer to connect the main tunnel with the existing Bristol network is being constructed behind Saltmarsh Drive, through the playing fields of St Bede’s Catholic College and behind Attwood Drive.
-Construction of this section and reinstatement is expected to finish by autumn 2020.
+A smaller section of sewer to connect the main tunnel with the existing Bristol network has now been constructed behind Saltmarsh Drive, through the playing fields of St Bede’s Catholic College and behind Attwood Drive.
+Construction of this section and reinstatement was completed in autumn 2020.

 Customers will notice a large increase in vehicle movements through Lawrence Weston as we receive material deliveries and remove construction waste.
 We will do everything we can to minimise traffic disruption and are coordinating our vehicle movements with local schools.

-Members of the public are still able to use Crow Lane Open Space during our work and we will ensure safe crossing points along our temporary access track are provided.
+Members of the public are still able to use Crow Lane Open Space during our work and we are continuing to provide safe crossing points along our temporary access track.

-Our tunnel boring machine (TBM) was scheduled to complete its journey in the autumn of 2021 and will be taken out of the ground in a site compound on the golf course.
-However, due to the delay in the launch of the TBM following the Covid-19 pandemic, the anticipated arrival date may be delayed.
-The course will remain full open throughout our work.
+Our tunnel boring machine is scheduled to complete its journey and arrive at The Bristol Golf Club in early 2022, where it will be taken out of the ground in a site compound on the golf course.

-The site compound will be constructed on the edge of the 15th fairway of the golf course, close to the 15th hole and the 17th tee.
+The site compound is constructed on the edge of the 15th fairway of the golf course, close to the 15th hole and the 17th tee.

 There is an existing sewer pipe underneath the golf course, so we will be constructing a chamber which connects the existing sewer to the new relief sewer.
 This will all be carried out within the site compound.

-To access our site compound, the track that runs through the middle of the 15th fairway will be temporarily widened for our construction vehicles.
+To access our site compound, the track that runs adjacent to the 15th fairway has been temporarily widened for our construction vehicles.
 A banksman will manage vehicle movements through this road to ensure members can still play safely.